Jeffrey D. Lipp, DC, DACBSP®, FIAMA

 Dr. Brown received his Bachelor’s in Exercise and Rehabilitative Sciences from Slippery Rock University in Pennsylvania and his Doctorate in Physical Therapy with the highest honor, Summa Cum Laude.
 He served as Slippery Rock’s Graduate Assistant for Gross Anatomy Lab while also teaching cadaveric dissection labs giving him superior anatomical knowledge.
 He completed a clinical affiliation with the world-renowned University of Pittsburgh Medical Center (UPMC) in Pittsburgh, Pennsylvania working with patients presenting with a wide variety of health conditions including: spinal cord injury, neurodegenerative diseases such as Alzheimer’s, Parkinson’s, and Multiple Sclerosis, in addition to treating orthopedic conditions non-operatively, pre-operatively and post-operatively.

 Dr. Brown is the only physical therapist in north Florida currently authorized to perform Active Release Techniques (ART) treating a wide variety of pathologies throughout the body.
 Dr. Brown is the “physical therapist version of Dr. Lipp” while also using what he learned at Slippery Rock and UPMC, providing the best of both worlds to treat his patients.
-He is excited about joining Dr. Lipp at Active Health Care, introducing the “new age of physical therapy” to Jacksonville and surrounding areas, meeting new people, and most of all making a difference in his patient’s health and well-being.
+He is passionate about making a difference in his patient’s health and well-being.